NVE/RunoffTestData/README.md

 5) Run model analysis:

-This step will save a file with the results in the folder Results/.
-Update github repository when satisfied.
+This step will save a file with the results in the folder *Results*.
+Update this github repository when finished.

 ```R
 run_evaluation(q_obs, q_sim, model_name, model_version, model_desc)